 A beautiful antique mirror can be one of the grandest pieces in a home.
 However, few people know where the true value of a mirror once lay.
-Today, we find value in the frames of our wood and metal mirrors, but just 170 years ago, it was the mirror glass itself that was most precious.
+Today, we find value in the frames of our wood and polished metal mirrors, but just 170 years ago, it was the mirror glass itself that was most precious.
+So, follow along to learn more about the history of the mirror.

 England's King Henry VIII and France's Francis I were both avid collectors of the earliest mirrors.
 If there was anything fit for a king to collect it was the mirror.
 While we may take it for granted today, the mirror was once literally worth its weight in gold and only the most affluent could even hope to own even a very small example.
 A medium-sized Venetian glass mirror was comparable in price to that of a naval ship or an aristocrat's country home!
-Some French nobles were even known to sell off their country estates just to purchase a single silver, bronze, or gold mirror.
+Some French nobles were even known to sell off their country estates just to purchase a single silver mirror, polished bronze mirror, or gold mirror.

 New Techniques Bring Great Advances

-Glass blowing revolutionized the production of the looking mirror and by the 16th century, it was the Venetians who would turn their attention to mirrors, inventing a method for making a flat glass mirror.
-Hand-blown mirrors were a very serious business and the Venetians fiercely guarded their techniques.
+Glass blowing revolutionized mirror production and by the 16th century, it was the Venetians who would turn their attention to mirrors, inventing a method for making a flat glass mirror.
+Hand-blown mirrors were a very serious business and the Venetian glassmakers fiercely guarded their mirror techniques.
 Anyone Venetian craftsman who dared breach that secrecy faced imprisonment and even execution.

-The most talented glassmakers were sent to the small Venetian island of Murano where they were kept isolated from the rest of the world.
-Europe's monarchs, desperate to get in on the action, avidly engaged in spying and espionage in an attempt to uncover the these closely held secrets regarding Murano glass techniques.
+The most talented glassmakers were sent to the small Venetian Island of Murano where they were kept isolated from the rest of the world to hone their skills in making Murano glass mirrors.
+Europe's monarchs, desperate to get in on the action, avidly engaged in spying and espionage in an attempt to uncover these closely held secrets regarding Murano glass techniques.

 Shop our Venetian glass collection on our website today.

 As if their isolation were not enough, these artisans were also prisoners of a very dangerous craft.
-Injuries, many fatal, were commonplace as workers handled molten glass and worked near extremely hot and volatile furnaces when making these early mirrors.
+Injuries, many fatal, were commonplace as workers handled molten glass and worked near extremely hot and volatile furnaces when making these early mirrors in history.
 Reflective backings were made of mercury, whose toxic fumes eventually sickened and killed many workers.

 A New Age for Mirrors